 This learning activity aims to provide an introductory knowledge of ovarian cancer, concentrating on the role of PARP inhibitors in treatment, and the pharmacist’s role in the management of these patients.

-- Describe the role of PARP inhibitors in treatment of advanced ovarian cancer;
+- Describe where PARP inhibitors may be integrated in current treatment of advanced ovarian cancer;

 - Discuss the mechanism of action, safety and efficacy of PARP inhibitors through review of best available evidence; and